practicalcomputerscience/MicrobenchmarkGPHLlanguages/04 - GraalVM/README.md

 From: https://www.graalvm.org/python/docs/#reducing-binary-size (CPython is the normal version of Python.)

-### Peak performance of the JVM
+### Peak performance with the JVM, time to start performance with the GraalVM

-However, be aware that peak performance (also considering GC = Garbage Collection) is **probably better on the JVM**, but time to start is faster with the GraalVM; see from: https://www.graalvm.org/python/docs/#comparison
+However, be aware that peak performance (also considering GC = Garbage Collection) is probably better on the JVM, but time to start is faster with the GraalVM; see from: https://www.graalvm.org/python/docs/#comparison

 ##_end